Whale Fall

 → Showcased at the Outernet Global in London, BBC Television Centre, IRCAM forum in Paris, SXSW London Showcase

-→ Finalist at the Terra Carta Design Lab Challenge, Arts Thread Global Creative Graduate Showcase, Art Partner CREATECOP29
+→ Finalist at the Terra Carta Design Lab Challenge

 01. Interactive Virtual Reality

-The experience is composed of three parts, with the centerpiece being an immersive and interactive Virtual Reality (VR) journey.
+The primary experience is an immersive and interactive Virtual Reality (VR) journey.
 In this VR environment, participants are transported to a vividly rendered deep-sea world where they can witness a whale sinking to the ocean floor.
-Viewers are invited to walk around the whale, engage with its surroundings, and actively remove the plastic debris entangling it – an act symbolizing hope and restoration.
+Viewers are invited to walk around the whale, engage with its surroundings, and actively remove the plastic debris entangling it, an act symbolising hope and restoration.

 02. 360 Documentary Film